PLSysSec/cse130-winter17/content/index.md

 +++

-This course will cover basic concepts and design tradeoffs related to programming languages.
+This course will cover basic concepts and design trade-offs related to programming languages.
 The first half of the course focuses on functions, types, scope, storage management, exceptions, and continuations.
 The second half covers object-oriented features and concurrency.
 We will conclude with a